docker/docs/ee/dtr/admin/configure/external-storage/nfs.md

 ### Reconfigure DTR to use NFS

 If you're upgrading from a previous version of DTR and are already using NFS you can continue using the same configurations.
+If you want to use **NFS v4**, see [docker/dtr reconfigure](../../../../../reference/dtr/2.6/cli/reconfigure/) for more NFS options.

 If you want to start using the new DTR built-in support for NFS you can reconfigure DTR: